-Receipt is acknowledged of your letter No. 39463, dated 2 April 1964, forwarding a copy of a letter dated 25 March 1964 addressed to you by the Agent for Respondent in the South West Africa cases.
+Receipt is acknowledged of your letter No. 39463, dated 2 April 1964, forwarding a copy of a letter dated 25 March 1964 addressed to you by

 In his letter, Agent for Respondent states that the Report of the Commission of Enquiry into South West Africa Affairs is being made available to the Court as a "useful reference work", but not as "part of the pleadings or proceedings in the Case".
 Applicants perceive no basis for objection to Respondent's presentation to the Court of "reference works" which are considered to be relevant to and in support of its pleadings, subject to the right of Applicants to comment upon them as such.